aybe/DOSBoxDetoured/README.md

 - rename imported function (`NtVdm64CreateProcessInternalW`) in `KernelBase.dll` ?
 - hook into `NtVdm64CreateProcessInternalW` as soon as it's loaded by `KernelBase.dll` ?
   - not sure if possible at all and how it could be done

+### Addendum

+Actually, `NtVdm64RaiseInvalid16BitError` is also indirectly called in `Kernel32.dll`, it is called by `RaiseInvalid16BitExeError` which in turn is called by `BasepProcessInvalidImage`.

 ## Notes

 Process Explorer finds absolutely nothing about `ntvdm64.dll` when the `16-bit application not supported...` message is visible.